Bonaire has been voted as the world’s number one shore diving destination for something stupid like 25 years.

-It is a diver’s paradise with one of the oldest marine reserves in the world and has over 80 recognised dive sites.
+Diving in Bonaire is considered a diver’s paradise, with one of the oldest marine reserves in the world and has over 80 recognised dive sites.

 The high season is generally December, January and February but we really can’t figure out why.
 During October/November there is a drop of rain around and definitely more sand flies but overall we believe you can visit throughout the year.
 Temperatures are pretty constant and you can expect 24C in the evening and 31C during the day.